AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 ## Some final thoughts

-I have mostly skipped the last section of the book in this review, since the message is more abstract and harder to summarize (but still very important and worth a read).
+I will mostly skip the last section of the book in this review, since the message is more abstract and harder to summarize (but still very important and worth a read).
 Kent Beck gives his view on how software creates value and uses metaphors related to options trading.
 Basically, software being flexible and allowing for a lot of feature options and directions of change generates value on